County: Boone | Nearest City: Boone | Established: 1924 | Area: 1,200 acres

 – Waterline Trail

-The Ledges has a place for everyone.
+Ledges State Park has a place for everyone.
 The park valley is suited for large gatherings and family outings.
 If you’re looking for a solitary adventure then take a creek walk deep into the park or paddle by on the Des Moines River.

 Unique terrain and access to water and wildlife are features that drew native people to this area for thousands of years.
-Those same assets are what continue attract people to the Ledges today.
+Those same assets are what continue attract people to Ledges State Park today.